beave/meer/doc/source/configuration.rst

 ~~~~~~~~~~

 The ``follow_eve`` option informs Meer what file to "follow" or "monitor" for new
 alerts.
-You'll want to point this to your Sagan or Suricata "alert" EVE output file.
+You will want to point this to your Sagan or Suricata "alert" EVE output file.
 You can think of Meer "monitoring" this file similar to how "tail -f" operates.
 This option is required.